on orders over $45*

 An SG® style guitar kit can be a great project to work on whether you are experienced with assembling and finishing kit guitars or even if this is your first build.
 In the following article, we’re going to take a closer look at SG® style guitar kits, list the best options, as well as provide some tips on assembly.

-SG® style guitars are synonymous with hard rock thanks to guitarists such as Angus Young of AC/DC and Tommy Iommi of Black Sabbath.
+SG® style guitars are synonymous with hard rock thanks to guitarists such as Angus Young of AC/DC and Tony Iommi of Black Sabbath.
 As a result, most customers interested in SG guitar kits are looking to play hard rock and heavier styles of music in general.
 But limiting the SG to one specific style of music really doesn’t do justice to the versatility of the instrument.

 If you scratch the surface a little you will find a number of influential guitarists that have used the SG® at various times in their career covering a wide range of musical styles.
 Some of these guitarists include:

 Jerry Garcia used a wide range of guitars from custom made guitars to Stratocasters and SGs to create music that covered a broad range of influences including blues, jazz, and hard rock.

 Frank Zappa was a musical pioneer who played a number of guitars including custom made SG®’s and Gibson® SG®’s over the span of his career.
 His music has been described as a fusion of pop, rock, orchestral and jazz fusion.